CrossFit Games: History

 The CrossFit Games has its origin in early 2007 when the then director of training of CrossFit Dave Castro invited CrossFit founder Greg Glassman to his family ranch in Aromas, California, and Glassman suggested holding a "Woodstock of Fitness" at the ranch for the CrossFit community.

-In July 2007, the inaugural CrossFit Games, which had the feel of a backyard barbecue with a few sporting events thrown in, took place at the ranch in Aromas.
-Around 70 athletes and 150 spectators turned up for the first Games.
-For the first two years of competition, participation was open to anyone who made it to Aromas.
+In July 2007, the inaugural CrossFit Games took place at the ranch in Aromas.
+The first Games had the feel of a backyard barbecue with a few sporting events thrown in, and around 70 athletes and 150 spectators turned up for the competition.
+For the first two years of competition, participation was open to anyone who showed up at Aromas.
 The athletes with the best individual combined score in a series of events would be crowned the winners, and an Affiliate Cup was also awarded to the group from one CrossFit gym that had the best combined individual standings.

-The number of participants increased rapidly, and in 2009, a qualification stage called the Regionals was introduced to select the best competitors for the Games.
-The CrossFit Games also added a separate set of team-based events for the Affiliate Cup, marking the first use of a designated Team Division, with teams of four (two men and two women).
+The number of participants increased rapidly in the following years, and in 2009, a qualification stage called the Regionals was introduced to select the best competitors for the Games.
+The CrossFit Games also added a separate set of team-based events for the Affiliate Cup, marking the first use of a designated Team Division, competed by teams of four (two men and two women).
+This year, spectators at the Games had grown to an expected 2,500.